-The Exceptional Children's Program at CFCI is served by certified Exceptional Children's staff.
-The EC Coordinator acts as the liaison between the Department of Public Instruction and the school to maintain compliance with all NC EC Policies and Procedures.
-Additional responsibilities include the supervision of all student EC services, contract personnel, academic and behavioral supports, maintenance of student records and files and staff development/training.
-EC teachers are scheduled by the EC Coordinator to meet the needs of students K-8.
-All work to provide the needed instruction and supports outlined in each student's IEP.
-Support services are contracted on a regular basis.
-They include a School Psychologist, Speech/Language Pathologist, Occupational Therapist, and a Physical Therapist.
-A collaborative team approach is utilized to service and meet each student's individual needs.
-The EC department provides direct services to each exceptional child and also works closely with the regular education teachers to support the success of the students through effective instructional practices, assessment and accommodations to ensure each student's access to the N.C.
-Standard Course of Study.
+The Coordinator of Student Services acts as the liaison between the Department of Public Instruction and the school to maintain compliance with all North Carolina Exceptional Children Policies and Procedures.
+Additional responsibilities include the supervision of all student Exceptional Children services, contract personnel, academic and behavioral support systems, maintenance of student records and files and staff development/training.
+Exceptional Children teachers are scheduled by the Coordinator of Student services to meet the needs of students in all grades.
+A collaborative team approach, involving both special education and general education teachers, is utilized to service and meet each student's individual needs.
+The Exceptional Children department provides a full continuum of services which are available to all identified or suspected exceptional children, with the input and support of general education classroom teachers.
+Information to address student progress toward mastery or non-mastery of goals, as outlined in the student's Individualized Education Plan (IEP), is provided at the same time student's general education classroom progress reports are sent.

-The EC program is driven by the students' Individual Education Plans as well as the team recommendations as to what is best for each particular child.
-As a school model, CFCI includes the children into the regular classrooms setting to the greatest extent possible.
-The practice of maintaining students in the least restrictive environment appropriate for each child's needs is followed.
-Information to address student progress toward mastery or non-mastery of goals, as outlined in the student's Individualized Education Plan (IEP), is provided at the same time students general education classroom progress reports are sent.
+The Exceptional Children program is driven by the students' Individual Education Plans as well as the team recommendations as to what is in the best interest for each particular child.
+As a school model, CFCI follows the practice of maintaining students in the least restrictive environment appropriate for each child's needs.